longhornxa/small-group-manual/obedience.rst

 			Paul wants us to ask ourselves, which kind of vessel do I want to be in God's kingdom?
 If, as a Christian, I fill my mind and heart with "dishonorable" things before God, I can expect to be like a vessel for "dishonorable use" (like the scrub bucket or the garbage can or the dish we put the dog food in).

-	* What do we find appealing to us about ______ that would keep us from honoring God by our actions?*

 			God may still use me for something in his kingdom, but there won't be much blessing in it.
 But, if I turn away from things that dishonor God, if I keep from my eyes and my mind from "what is dishonorable," then I will be to God like a dish made of gold or silver, "a vessel for honorable use ... ready for every good work."
 If we want God to use us in significant ways, we have to walk in obedience to him.

 D. Our obedience can help others who are not Christians come to Christ

 	1. Read - 1 Peter 2:12.
 According to this verse, what is another result of living an obedient life?
 	`__________________________________________________________________________`
 	`__________________________________________________________________________`

 	2. How can our actions be a witness to unbelievers?

 	3. Does the way that you treat others push them closer or further from God?

 	4. What are ways that you can live that would help others to draw closer to God?
 		`__________________________________________________________________________`
 		`__________________________________________________________________________`